kordless/grub-2.0/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/0/0c/RobertFuddBewusstsein17Jh.png" width="300">

 Google provides this function, but does so for all data they have crawled.
-AA machine or human using Grub will receive similar imagery using search queries like "robot hand", given the system has been able to view a few pages on robot hands:
+A machine or human using Grub will receive similar imagery using search queries like "robot hand", given the system has been able to view a few pages on robot hands:

 <img src="https://i.ytimg.com/vi/l6xqTcLXXC8/maxresdefault.jpg" width="500">